pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 *input expression* is a boolean expression in which each variable operand is a Signal K data value identified by its path.
+Changes in the value of *input expression* trigger either a delta update (if *output path* is in the 'notifications...' tree), or, more generally, a put request targetted at *output path*.
+A delta update is used to create a notification if *input expression* becomes true and otherwise to cancel it.

-*output path* is a Signal K path which will be targetted for update  be dynamically updated with the value of either *input expression* (0 or 1) or some corresponding, user-defined, alternative values.
+A put request can be passed either the value of *input expression* or some specified substitute.

-There are some special treatments and convenience notations for path names in both *input expression*s and *output target*s.

-In general, an *output target* is updated using Signal K's pre-emptable 'put' function.
-Arbitrary, bespoke, put handlers can be used to implement whatever action is required when a request is made to change the value of a target path.
+Arbitrary, bespoke, put handlers can be used to implement whatever action is required when a request is made to change the value of an *output path* (including not changing the path value at all).
-Exceptionally, targets in the Signal K 'notifications.\*' tree are updated directly using a Signal K delta.

 With appropriate supporting put handlers __pdjr-skplugin-switchlogic__ provides a generic solution to the problem of doing something when something
 happens: perhaps as simple as operating a relay when a switch is pressed.

+There are some special treatments and convenience notations for path names in both *input expression*s and *output path*s.

 ## System requirements